leandroroser/dbR6/README.md

 # In this case we will create an SQLite database on disk:
 data_on_disk <- dbR6$new("output.sqlite")

-# Create a second object, in-memory.
-For this purpose, use the parameter ":memory:"
-data_in_memory <- dbR6$new(":memory:")

 # Write the big matrix in the on-disk database.
 The dbR6 package uses the reader package (available on this GitHub repository, https://github.com/leandroroser/reader), which allows to read a matrix in chunks efficiently:
 require("reader")
 data_on_disk$write_matrix(input = "long_table.txt", output  = "long", chunksize = 10000)